Ganomanut/AI-Powered-Resume-Analyzer/README.md

-# AI Powered Resume Analyzer a Web-based App
+# Resume-Screening-App

-Developed by Students from University of Juba
+Resume Screening App With Python and Machine Learning